Left Ginza: Book 3

-Book 3, poetic, comprises 62 hymns, several of which are identical to or based on prayers in the Qolasta.
+Book 3, poetic, comprises 62 hymns, several of which are identical to or based on prayers in the Qulasta.
 Poems in Book 3 poetically describe the masiqta (ascension) of the soul to World of Light.
 They typically describe the soul (nišimta) being taken out of the ʿuṣṭuna, or "bodily trunk," and being guided by uthras through the matartas and past Ruha and the Seven Planets, as well as being taken up by the right hand into the World of Light and clothed in radiant garments of light.

+The masiqta hymns in Book 3, many of which have close parallels in the Qulasta and Manichaean Psalms of Thomas (e.g., hymns 2-5, 7, 10, 15, 19-20, 22, 27, 41, and 43), are among the oldest Mandaic texts.
+Van Bladel (2017) suggests that these hymns may have a common Elchasaite source.

 Since Mandaean priestly commentary texts often refer to hymns and prayers by their the opening lines, the opening lines of each of the 62 hymns in the book are provided below.
 The English translations below are from Gelbert (2011), while the Mandaic transliterations are derived from Gelbert (2011, 2021).